 Understanding the costs of starting any business is one of those “common sense” things everyone should carefully analyze before getting started… but at the same time, if you've never actually run this kind of business before, it's hard to fully grasp what it will take to start doing deals and making money.

 Here's the good news.
 Comparatively speaking, the cost of becoming a land investor is MUCH less than most other real estate investing businesses… but even though these expenses are far less than most opportunities, the costs still need to be dealt with.
-It would be shortsighted to put one penny into this venture without a clear understanding what it will take to get the engine running.
+It would be shortsighted to put one penny into this venture without a clear understanding of what it takes to get the engine running.

 In this blog post, I'd like to give you a detailed rundown of what you should expect to pay for as you're getting into the land investing business.
 It's important to note that many of the things I mention here are helpful, but not essential.
 With this in mind, I've broken these into a few different categories…

 - Category 1: The Essential – These are the costs that (in my opinion) you simply cannot avoid at the outset.
 If you don’t pay for these things, you don’t have a business.

 - Category 2: The Helpful – These are the items that (in my opinion) can be extremely helpful in this business.
 However, if you’re absolutely determined to get started on a shoestring budget (and you’re willing to do a lot more heavy lifting than would otherwise be necessary), it is possible to survive without them.
 I wouldn’t want to work without these things, but if you have no other options, exceptions can be made.

 - Category 3: The Eventual – These are the things that (in my opinion) are a great idea to invest in at some point, but you don't need them right away.
 These are great tools and resources for the long-term health of your business, but they aren't a prerequisite to making money.